 Opportunities are instances in which the implementation of a plan has the potential to create a desirable future condition and provides ways to address the specific problems within the study area.
-The opportunities identified for the study area are:
+The primary opportunities identified for the study area are:

-- Manage the threat of damages to existing residential structures, commercial properties and infrastructure caused by coastal storms. - Improve the overall resiliency of communities and manage flood risk in the future along the Rhode Island coastline (project area) in the wake of coastal storms. - Incorporate other social effects that are affected by coastal storms, including improve community cohesion, protecting socially vulnerable communities and reducing post-storm displacement - Manage the risk of flooding and economic damages due to sea level change through formulation analyses.
+- Reduce the threat of damages to existing residential structures, commercial properties and infrastructure caused by coastal storms. - Improve the overall resiliency of communities and manage flood risk in the future along the Rhode Island coastline (project area) in the wake of coastal storms. - Consider other social effects, including community cohesion, stressed communities and prevent post-storm displacement - Reduce the risk of flooding and economic damages owing to sea level change through formulation analyses.